imhicihu/Chapman-documentary/README.md

 # Rationale [![](https://img.shields.io/bitbucket/issues-raw/atlassian/python-bitbucket.svg?style=flat-square)]()

-This README describe the workflow in the tridimensionalization of a patagonian cemetery.
+This README describe the workflow in the path to generate tridimensionalization information of a patagonian cemetery.
 Involves photogrammetry, historical sound & [video restoration](https://vimeo.com/album/4412719) from Anne Chapman-Ana Montes documentary, _circa_ 1977.

 ![vimeo.png](https://bitbucket.org/repo/aBjx4q/images/24608241-vimeo.png)

 ### What is this repository for? ###

 * Quick summary
+    -
 * Version 1.01

 ### How do I get set up? ###